 Mary Louise McAllister– Mary Louise researches and writes about healthy and sustainable communities.
 She is an associate professor emerita and serves on graduate advisory committees in the Faculty of Environment, University of Waterloo.
 Her academic background is multi-disciplinary, with a focus on public administration, local governance, and environmental policy.
 She has long held an interest in how public health might be fostered through effective governance, and social-ecological sustainability.
 Hobbies include cross-country skiing, backcountry camping and canoeing, photography, and gardening.
 For the past 15 years, she also has been conscientiously trying to learn Greek.
 The outcome of this latter endeavour has been modest at best.

-Francophone Events and Planning Coordinator– Chloé chose a career path in Public Health after discovering and studying the numerous cross relationships between both the built and natural environment, social and economic inequities, and a population’s state of health.
+Francophone Events, ELN, and Planning Coordinator– Chloé chose a career path in Public Health after discovering and studying the numerous cross relationships between both the built and natural environment, social and economic inequities, and a population’s state of health.
 What really hit home and pushed her to continue her work in peace, global health, and sustainability, was learning the political complexities and inequities that exist within the practice of Sustainable Development in places where a good state of health and access to healthcare is a privilege.
 Chloé’s work with the Pegasus Institute is to coordinate Francophone events and help build its Francophone network.
 The goal is to build a larger network of francophone individuals and organizations interested in discussing issues of peace, global health and sustainability through a francophone lens (i.e., taking into account the challenges faced by francophone populations in West Africa, Central Africa, Europe, the Caribbean, and Quebec; as well as refugees living in an anglophone environment).
 Chloé completed her Honors Bachelor of Arts (HBA) at the University of Toronto: Specialist in Environmental Geography, and a double minor in Diaspora and Transnational Studies and French Studies (with language citation).
 Chloé completed her Master of Public Health (MPH) with the Schulich Interfaculty Program for Public Health within the Schulich School of Medicine and Dentistry at Western University in London, Ontario.
 Chloé is currently working as a Health Planner for Entité4 (a health planning Entity for French-Language health services for central-southern Ontario).